ctrl-alt-del/devenv/README.md

 ## SmartGit
-SmartGit is an open source GUI for Git.
-You can learn more about it on its [home page](http://www.syntevo.com/smartgithg/)
+[SmartGit](http://www.syntevo.com/smartgithg) is an open source GUI for Git.

 * [**Ubuntu**](#smartgit-on-ubuntu)
 * [**Fedora**](#smartgit-on-fedora)

 ### SmartGit on Ubuntu
+You can install SmartGit through PPA or do so manually.

+#### Install Through PPA
-You can install it through PPA.
-To add the sublime PPA, run:
+To add the SmartGit PPA, run:
 ```sh
 sudo add-apt-repository ppa:eugenesan/ppa
 sudo apt-get update